First inauguration of Hassan Rouhani

-The inauguration of Hassan Rouhani as the 7th President of Iran took place on two rounds, first on Saturday 3 August 2013 whereby he received his presidential precept from Supreme Leader Ali Khamenei and entered to the Sa'dabad Palace, official residence of the president in a private ceremony.
+The inauguration of Hassan Rouhani as the 7th president of Iran took place on two rounds: the first on Saturday 3 August 2013, when he received his presidential precept from Supreme Leader Ali Khamenei and entered the Sa'dabad Palace, official residence of the president in a private ceremony.
 The second was on the next day with sworn in for the office in the Parliament of Iran.
 This marked the commencement of the four-year term of Hassan Rouhani as president and his vice president.
 The event was awaited with some expectation, since for the first time foreign guests participated in the ceremony.
 The oath of office was administered by Chief Justice, Sadeq Larijani.

 Planning

 The inauguration ceremony began at 16:00 IRDT and finished at 19:00.
 Foreign guests resided in two places.
 Heads of states and governments stayed at the Sa'dabad Palace, which is the official residence of the Iranian president.
 Other guests based in Parsian Esteghlal Hotel.
 Hassan Rouhani went to Imam Khomeini Hosseinieh, the official residence of Supreme Leader of Iran to receive his presidential precept from Mahmoud Ahmadinejad.
 After that, he began his career as President of Iran officially.
 On the next day, an official inauguration took place which he must perform the oath of office beside Sadeq Larijani, head of Judiciary System of Iran.
 Before the sworn in ceremony begins, Parliament speaker, Ali Larijani welcomed the new government and guests with a 30-minute speech.
-Rouhani had a 45-minute mandate for his first speech as the President of Iran.
+Rouhani had a 45-minute mandate for his first speech as the president of Iran.